gentjankolicaj/solid-principles/README.md

 ### Interface Segregation
-Many client-specific interfaces are better than one general-purpose interface.Split big interfaces to small ones (maybe one method/behaviour).
+"Many client-specific interfaces are better than one general-purpose interface".Split big interfaces to small ones (maybe one method/behaviour).
 By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.

 Benefits :